SeohyunJeong95/EECS2311_TalkBox/README.md

 **TalkBox**

 TalkBox is desiged for those with speech difficulties.
-This software can help both caregiver and the speech impaired.
+This software can help both the caregiver and the speech impaired.
 Audio is played via push buttons corresponding to the desired audio on a graphical user interface.

 **TalkBox configuration**